Sonic boom: Causes

-The power, or volume, of the shock wave depends on the quantity of air that is being accelerated, and thus the size and shape of the aircraft.
-As the aircraft increases speed the shock cone gets tighter around the craft and becomes weaker to the point that at very high speeds and altitudes no boom is heard.
+The power, or volume, of the shock wave, depends on the quantity of air that is being accelerated, and thus the size and shape of the aircraft.
+As the aircraft increases speed the shock cone gets tighter around the craft and becomes weaker to the point that at very high speeds and altitudes, no boom is heard.
 The "length" of the boom from front to back depends on the length of the aircraft to a power of 3/2.
 Longer aircraft therefore "spread out" their booms more than smaller ones, which leads to a less powerful boom.

 Several smaller shock waves can and usually do form at other points on the aircraft, primarily at any convex points, or curves, the leading wing edge, and especially the inlet to engines.
 These secondary shockwaves are caused by the air being forced to turn around these convex points, which generates a shock wave in supersonic flow.

-The later shock waves are somewhat faster than the first one, travel faster and add to the main shockwave at some distance away from the aircraft to create a much more defined N-wave shape.
+The later shock waves are somewhat faster than the first one, travel faster, and add to the main shockwave at some distance away from the aircraft to create a much more defined N-wave shape.
 This maximizes both the magnitude and the "rise time" of the shock which makes the boom seem louder.
 On most aircraft designs the characteristic distance is about 40000 ft, meaning that below this altitude the sonic boom will be "softer".
 However, the drag at this altitude or below makes supersonic travel particularly inefficient, which poses a serious problem.

 Supersonic aircraft

-Supersonic aircraft are any aircraft that can achieve flight faster than Mach 1, which is supersonic.
+Supersonic aircraft are any aircraft that can achieve flight faster than Mach 1, which refers to the speed of sound.
 "Supersonic includes speeds up to five times Mach than the speed of sound, or Mach 5."
-(Dunbar, 2015) The top mileage per hour for a Supersonic Aircraft normally ranges anywhere from 700 to 1,500 mph.
+The top speed for a supersonic aircraft normally ranges from 700 to 1,500 mph.
 Typically, most aircraft do not exceed 1,500 mph.
 There are many variations of supersonic aircraft.
-Some models of a supersonic aircraft make use of better engineered aerodynamics that allow a few sacrifices in the aerodynamics of the model for thruster power.
+Some models of supersonic aircraft make use of better-engineered aerodynamics that allow a few sacrifices in the aerodynamics of the model for thruster power.
 Other models use the efficiency and power of the thruster to allow a less aerodynamic model to achieve greater speeds.
-Typical model found in United States military use ranges from an average of $13 million to $35 million U.S dollars.

 Measurement and examples

 The pressure from sonic booms caused by aircraft is often a few pounds per square foot.
-A vehicle flying at greater altitude will generate lower pressures on the ground, because the shock wave reduces in intensity as it spreads out away from the vehicle, but the sonic booms are less affected by vehicle speed.
+A vehicle flying at greater altitude will generate lower pressures on the ground because the shock wave reduces in intensity as it spreads out away from the vehicle, but the sonic booms are less affected by vehicle speed.